 Program description

 The residency program promotes experiences with patient interaction, interdisciplinary collaboration, project management, teaching, and development of oral and written communication skills.
-The variety of practice settings, along with the residency activities help the resident to be well rounded and prepared to apply for positions suited to their interests.
+The variety of practice settings and program experiences help the resident to be well rounded and prepared to apply for positions aligned with their interests.

 Curriculum